IgniteUI/igniteui-xplat-docs/doc/en/components/list.md

     </igc-list>
 ```

-`start` -  is meant to be used if we need to add some kind of media before all othet content of our list items.
+The `start` slot is meant to be used for adding some kind of media before all other content of our list items.
 The target element in our case igc-avatar will be also provided with a default position and spacing.

-`end` -  is meant to be used for list items that have some kind of action or metadata, for example, switch, radio-button, checkbox, etc. In our case the action is will be represented by an igc-button.
+The `end` slot is meant to be used for list items that have some kind of action or metadata, for example, switch, radio-button, checkbox, etc. In our case the action is will be represented by an igc-button.
 Again, the target element will be with default position and spacing.

 Let's also allow the user to choose the size of the list by using its `size` property.
 We will add some radio buttons to display all size values.
-This way whenever one gets selected, we will update our own size property that is bound to the size property of the list.
+This way whenever one gets selected, we will change the size property of the list.

 ```ts
 import IgcRadioGroupComponent from 'igniteui-webcomponents/src/components/radio-group/radio-group';